-Method 2 Standard tube agglutination method (STAT): These stained bacteria antigen suspensions were bacteria killed and stained to enhance the reading of the agglutination reaction.
-There were two bottles one of them containing Brucella abortus, and the other was Brucella melitenisis and control sera of rabbit.
-Principle: The Ag/Abs reaction was based and gives agglutination.
-We required: 8 small plastic test tubes for each sample, dispensing pipette 0.005 ml - 1 ml, 0.85% normal saline, and a water bath.
-Procedure: we placed eight test tubes in a rack and labeled 1-7 and control, we put 1.9 ml of 0.85 ml of normal saline into the first tube (tube 1) and 1 ml saline in the remaining 7 tubes.
+7 tubes.
 Then, we added 0.1 ml of undiluted serum into the first tube and mixed them well.
 Then, we transferred 1 ml from the first tube into the second tube and mixed it well.
-This process as double dilutions of serum were continued and 1 ml was discarded from the seventh tube.
+This process, as double serum dilutions were continued, and 1 ml was discarded from the seventh tube.
 The eighth tube was the control and contained 1 ml of saline only.
-The tubes were shacked well, and we added 1 drop of the undiluted antigen suspension to all the tubes including the control, and mixed them well.
+The tubes were shacked well, and we added one drop of the undiluted antigen suspension to all the tubes, including the control, and mixed them well.
 The tubes were incubated in a water bath at 37°C for 24 hours.
-After the incubation period, we carefully removed the rack, and agglutination was observed.
+After incubation, we carefully removed the rack, and agglutination was observed.
 The titer was taken as the last tube showing agglutination and then considered a positive result.
-While, if no agglutination occurred then it was considered a negative result.
-Using negative and positive control to ensure that the reagent working well.
+While if no agglutination occurred, then it was considered a negative result.
+We used negative and positive control to ensure the reagent worked well.
 This procedure used for two antigen Brucella melitenisis and Brucella abortus.